-And just because it’s later in life doesn’t mean they don’t need to the same education.
-You still need to understand how pregnancy occurs, how contraceptives work, and how STDs/STIs are spared and treated.
-Basically, what I’m saying is abstinent or not, you still need to know about sex!
+And just because it's later in life doesn't mean they don't need the same education.
+You still need to understand how to nurture Sexual Health and the basics like understanding pregnancy occurs, how contraceptives work, and how STDs/STIs are spared and treated.
+Basically, what I'm saying is abstinent or not, you still need to know about sex!

 Free Intro to Health Unit Plans

 We've got you covered!
 Get instant access to five free health lesson plans for in-person or digital instruction.